 There were many words to describe people of colour, all of them more or less offensive and shameful, and which do not need to be quoted here.
 We all know what they are, and if we are honest with ourselves, most of us have used them or acquiesced in their use.
 But in our individual ways we have also helped to make their use socially and legally unacceptable.

 But in the UK and the rest of Europe, indeed in most of the world, the ‘N’ word or its equivalent in other languages was and is not one of them.
-It is an American phenomenon, reflecting the deep fissures in their weak, spoilt, unjust and divided society, which appears to be becoming more, not less fractured.
+It is an American phenomenon, reflecting the deep fissures in their weak, spoilt, unjust and divided society, which appears to be becoming more, not less fractured; and more, not less stupid.
 For all its economic and military might, the USA seems powerless to address its many divisions.
 By prohibiting the rest of the world from using their homegrown racial insult, they are attempting to export their own problems rather than confronting and solving them themselves; lecturing others rather than putting their own house in order.
 It is the rage of Caliban seeing his own face in the mirror.

 Trying to dictate what people think is an ultimately futile pursuit; even a casual examination of the totalitarian regimes of the past will show this to be true.
 So don’t tell us which words we are or are not allowed to use, particularly if they are not part of our usual vocabulary.
-As can be seen from the growing resistance to the Woke movement, it is likely to have the opposite effect.
+As can be seen from the growing resistance to the Woke Cult, it is likely to have the opposite effect.
 If you tell someone not to use a particular word, they will promptly do so.
 Anyone who has told a child not to swear knows this.